 I have been been investigating theater, dance and music with live performance for 35 years.
-I take a microscopic view on the role improvisation plays in real time performance combining my background in the performing arts with my curiosity for advances in brain studies, music , text. object-figure and movement research.
-I have worked with music artists from various backgrounds, acoustic, electronic, jazz, traditional, modern music and punk, who share my passion for multi disciplinary real time performances.
-I have worked with directors, actors, vocalist, dancers, and physical theater artists from various backgrounds in companies, troupes, solo and ensembles.
+By the 1980’s, I began to take a microscopic view on the role improvisation plays in real time performance combining my background in the performing arts and music with a curiosity for advances in brain studies, text. object-figure and movement research.
+I have worked with music artists from various backgrounds, acoustic, electronic, jazz, traditional, modern music and punk, who share my passion for multi disciplinary real time performances and with directors, actors, vocalist, dancers, and physical theater artists from various backgrounds in companies, troupes, solo and ensembles.
 I have included text in my performances since the 70’s with an ear on how this can integrate musically as well as produce an objectified meaning of events.
 I have included the use of object in relationship to figure since my early work in Italy in the 80’s.
 These experiences allow for me to distinguish a music theater platform for multidisciplinary performances.
 I accept artists from all performance art and music backgrounds without prejudice concerning technical skills or esthetic boundaries.

 BIO – Katie Duck